-Drawing upon research emerging from collaborations between a growing number of African academics and practitioners based in the continent and in the African diaspora as well as international colleagues, the handbook offers key critical insights into the issues, challenges and trends that Africa and African tourism is facing.
-Part One covers continent-wide issues such as climate change, ICT, heritage and development.
+Drawing upon research emerging from collaborations between a growing number of African academics and practitioners based in the continent and in the African diaspora as well as international colleagues, the Handbook offers key critical insights into the issues, challenges and trends that Africa and African tourism is facing.
+Part I covers continent-wide issues such as climate change, ICT, heritage and development.
 The remaining parts are organised along geographic lines, with each chapter covering the development of tourism, current trends and discussion of critical issues such as community participation, gender, backpacking, urban tourism, wildlife tourism and conservation.

 Combining an overview of key theories, concepts, contemporary issues and debates, this book will be a valuable resource for students, academics and practitioners investigating the role of tourism in Africa.

 Foreword by Zurab Pololikashvili - Secretary General of the UN World Tourism Organization (UNWTO)